 Convince the product owner to attend daily Scrum

-Product owners usually don’t have the time to participate in daily Scrum meetings, so it can be difficult to have one during your meetings.
+Product owners usually don’t have the time to attend daily Scrum meetings, so it can be difficult to have one during your meetings.
 However, try to convince them to join in these quick, time-boxed events, as there are important decisions being made at the meetings.

 It also makes the entire communication faster and keeps all the people involved more productive.
 You don’t have to wait for the product owner response, as you can speak with them during the meeting, and it brings the opportunity to discuss the progress.

 Good communication between the product owner and the developers throughout the development life cycle is vital to your business success.
 You’re staying updated and sure that team members don’t go off track and delivers the best product possible.
 Keep in mind that the product owner can also give necessary directions to your team.